These very flavorful keto empanadas are made with fathead dough and a tasty ground beef filling.

 Ingredients

-Here's an overview of the ingredients you'll need to make keto empanadas.
+Here's an overview of the ingredients needed to make this recipe.
 The exact measurements are listed in the recipe card below.

 Instructions

-The detailed instructions for making these keto empanadas are included in the recipe card below.
+The detailed instructions for making this recipe are included in the recipe card below.
 Here's an overview of the steps:

-Expert tip
+Expert Tips

-When it comes to shaping the empanadas, you have two options.
-One option is to place a heaping tablespoon of the beef mixture in the center of one circle.
-Then top it with another circle and pinch the edges closed.
+One option is to place a heaping tablespoon of the beef mixture in the center of one circle, top it with another circle, and pinch the edges closed.

-The drawback to this option is that since Fathead dough is more fragile than wheat dough, the circles tend to form small tears when you stretch them over the filling to make a half-circle.
+The drawback to this option is that since fathead dough is more fragile than wheat dough, the circles tend to form small tears when you stretch them over the filling to make a half-circle.

 I am especially impressed with how well it bakes, puffed and golden and tender and so very tasty!
 It's a miracle keto dough.